tmswfrk/bicycle-water-cooler/content/blog/20210220_Intro_to_Cycling_Clothing.md

 Again, if you're new to the hobby, don't worry too much about these yet.
 Try them on if you're curious, but they look pretty funny on their own, so you'll definitely need to wear a jersey with them.

 #### Recommendations if you're interested
 If you want to try a pair, anything from Castelli is a pretty safe choice.
-Try out their [Competizione](https://amzn.to/37JB6i1) or the [Entrata](https://amzn.to/37JoOpw), as they are fairly reasonably priced.
+Try out their {{< amzn asin="B081QMG7MD" text="Competizione" >}} or the {{< amzn asin="B081QMWLPT" text="Entrata" >}}, as they are fairly reasonably priced.
 [Rapha](https://www.rapha.cc/) actually has a wonderful "[Core](https://www.rapha.cc/us/en_US/collections/core)" line that is remarkably well priced, too, while still giving you a very premium-brand feel.

 There are definitely other factors to consider here beyond simply the pad, namely: